agonbar/SmallTutorials/README.md

 ###Reusability
 In order to improve code maintenance and reusability is always a good idea to store on the top of the code the *static* numbers, that way if later we need to change something we won't need to read all the code trying to find where this numbers are stored.

-Another good idea is to put comments on the code, specially before each function or a really complicated operation, this doesn't have any repercussions on the result of the running code, but really helps other people (and years-later-you) in reading and understanding the code.

 ``` javascript
 //Here we store the numbers we'll use
 var number1 = 3.1418;